python/cpython/Doc/library/unittest.mock.rst

     newvalue
     >>> assert 'newkey' not in os.environ

-Keywords can be used in the `patch.dict` call to set values in the dictionary:
+Keywords can be used in the :func:`patch.dict` call to set values in the dictionary:

     >>> mymodule = MagicMock()
     >>> mymodule.function.return_value = 'fish'